-At December 31, 2013 and 2012, the following financial instruments were outstanding whose contract amounts represent credit risk:
+At December 31, 2014 and 2013, the following financial instruments were outstanding whose contract amounts represent credit risk:

-Contra
+Contract Amount

-2013 2012
+2014 2013

-Commitments to grant loans \$ 351 \$ 3,035
+Commitments to grant loans \$ 1,131 \$ 351

-Unfunded commitments under lines of credit 8,434 7,784
+Unfunded commitments under lines of credit 11,141 8,434

 Standby letters of credit 3

 Commitments to extend credit are agreements to lend to a customer as long as there is no violation of any condition established in the contract.
 Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee.
 The commitments for equity lines of credit may expire without being drawn upon.
 Therefore, the total commitment amounts do not necessarily represent future cash requirements.
 The amount of collateral obtained, if it is deemed necessary by the Company, is based on management's credit evaluation of the customer.
-Loan commitments at fixed rates of interest amounted to \$351,000 and \$3,035,000 at December 31, 2013 and 2012, respectively.
+Loan commitments at fixed rates of interest amounted to \$1,131,000 and \$351,000 at December 31, 2014 and 2013, respectively.
 Mortgage loans in the process of origination are included in commitments to extend credit and represent amounts that the Bank plans to fund within a normal period of 60 to 90 days, and which are intended for sale to investors in the secondary market.
-Total mortgage loans held for sale amounted to \$175,000 and \$270,000 at December 31, 2013 and 2012, respectively.
+The Company had no mortgage loans held for sale at December 31, 2014.
+Total mortgage loans held for sale amounted to \$175,000 at December 31, 2013.

 Unfunded commitments under commercial lines-of-credit and revolving credit lines are commitments for possible future extensions of credit to existing customers.
 These lines-of-credit are uncollateralized and usually do not contain a specified maturity date and may not be drawn upon to the total extent to which the Company is committed.
-Total fixed rate unfunded lines of credit were \$2,015,000 and \$1,418,000 at December 31, 2013 and 2012, respectively.
+Total fixed rate unfunded lines of credit were \$4,629,000 and \$2,015,000 at December 31, 2014 and 2013, respectively.

 Standby letters-of-credit are conditional lending commitments issued by the Company to guarantee performance of a customer to a third party.
 Those letters-of-credit are primarily issued to support public and private borrowing arrangements.
 Essentially all letters-of-credit issued have expiration dates within one year.
 The credit risk involved in issuing letters-of-credit is essentially the same as that involved in extending loan facilities to customers.
 The Company generally holds collateral supporting those commitments.
-The Company had no deferred revenue under standby letters of credit at December 31, 2013 or December 31, 2012.
+The Company had no deferred revenue under standby letters of credit at December 31, 2014 or December 31, 2013.